kamilJeczmionek/kamilJeczmionek/README.md

 - **Testing:** Knowledge of testing processes and methodologies according to ISTQB Foundation Level guideline.
 - **Programming:** I have basic knowledge of Java, enabling me to write simple scripts and automated tests using Selenium WebDriver.
 - **Databases:** I have a fundamental knowledge of SQL, allowing me to write slightly more advanced queries.
-- **Version Control:** Familiar with using Git for version control and collaboration.
 - **Automation:** Familiar with the basics of Selenium Webdriver, I am eager to enhance my skills in automated testing.

 ## About Me